-If you applied for unemployment insurance (UI) benefits in 2020, you may be nearing your benefit year ending (BYE) date.
+If you applied for unemployment insurance (UI) benefits last year, you may be nearing your benefit year ending (BYE) date.
 Here’s what that means for you.

 - Expiration of your benefit year occurs 52 weeks after you first filed your claim.

 - Don’t worry!
 IDES will review your claim information and place you in the appropriate program.
 If any issues come up, we’ll reach out.

 - Keep certifying as normal.
 There’s no need to get in line for a callback if your benefit year is ending.

 When you first apply for unemployment insurance, you begin a new benefit year.

 A benefit year lasts exactly 52 weeks from when you first filed.

 Once this benefit year ends, a new eligible claim needs to be established to continue receiving benefits.
 This will be done for you.

 How do I find my benefit year ending (BYE) date?

 Your BYE date is located on your initial UI Finding letter (see example below).
 Your benefit year lasts exactly 52 weeks from the date when you first filed for UI benefits.